 China is losing competitiveness to lower-cost producing countries like Vietnam and Indonesia, which is pressurizing its manufacturing sector, says Stanley Szeto, Chairman & CEO of Lever Style.» Read More

-CNBC's Rick Santelli has the latest numbers on manufacturing.
+CNBC's Rick Santelli reports the latest ISM non-manufacturing data.

 Growth in the U.S. services sector slowed slightly in April, and the pace of employment slackened to its slowest in more than a year.

 After HSBC's final reading of Chinese factory activity in April showed another month of contraction, Arup Raha, Chief Economist at CIMB, explains why he' still optimistic on the mainland.

 Will manufacturing move the jobs needle?
 Dorothy Weaver, Collins Capital Investments chairman and CEO, and Imara Jones, ColorLines Magazine, discuss what the revival in American manufacturing means for the U.S. economy.